marceloFA/pycee2/README.md

 ### :computer: Using Pycee2

-After installed, all you have to do is to call ``pycee`` passing the name of the file that contains the error.
+After installation, all you have to do is to call ``pycee`` passing the name of the file that contains the error.

 ```console
  pycee file_with_error.py